jbcodeforce/aws-messaging-samples/docs/labs/sqs/s3-tenants-async-processing.md

 ???+ Info
     **Created:** Dec 2023 - Updated: **01/26/24**.
 State: Draft

-This study reviews, how to best support the Amazon S3 Event Notification processing, using an event-driven processing approach.
+This study reviews, how to best support the Amazon S3 Event Notification processing, using an event-driven processing approach to help an software vendor computing the storage usage of its users in a multi-tenancy architecture.

 As in any event-driven solution, the choice of implementation approaches will depend of the requirements (Confucius may have already said it), this article addresses a multi-tenancy use case,  for S3 notification event processing at scale.